alexgoesgit/awesome-proxmox-ve-virtualization/README.md

 - [CheckMK](https://checkmk.com/blog/proxmox-monitoring) - Proxmox Monitoring: How to Do it Efficiently with Checkmk.
 - [Netdata](https://www.netdata.cloud/integrations/data-collection/containers-and-vms/proxmox-ve/) - Netdata can be used to monitor all kinds of infrastructure, from tiny stand-alone IoT devices to complex hybrid setups combining on-premise and cloud infrastructure, mixing bare-metal servers, virtual machines and containers.
+- [PandoraFMS](https://pandorafms.com/blog/proxmox-ve-monitoring) - Proxmox VE monitoring with Pandora FMS.
+- [Prometheus Proxmox VE Exporter](https://github.com/prometheus-pve/prometheus-pve-exporter) - This is an exporter that exposes information gathered from Proxmox VE node for use by the Prometheus monitoring system.
 - [VictoriaMetrics](https://victoriametrics.com/blog/proxmox-monitoring-with-dbaas/) - The High-Performance, Open Source Time Series Database & Monitoring Solution.
 - [Zabbix](https://www.zabbix.com/de/integrations/proxmox) - Template for monitoring Proxmox with Zabbix.